 On the recommendation of the AAAEC, the Board of Management of the PGIM and the Senate of the University of Colombo have approved the implementation of an online MSF submission system in parallel to the manual process for all postgraduate trainees of the PGIM.
 As a result, the process of submitting and analysing the multi-source feedback (formerly known as the Peer Team Rating forms) has been changed.
 According to the guidelines, an MD trainee is expected to complete two rounds of MSF, once prior to the MD exam and once during the post MD training.
 Please see the instructions below when collecting and making use of multisource feedback on-behalf of your trainees.

-Step 1 – The trainee will prepare the feedback givers list in consultation with you as the trainer.
+Step 1 – The trainee will prepare the feedback givers list (15 in total) in consultation with you as the trainer.

 Step 2 – If the feedback givers are unable to send feedback online, the trainee will handover the printed feedback forms to the respective feedback givers under your supervision.

 Step 3 – The feedback givers who are providing written feedback should handover the completed forms to you as the trainer.
 The trainee should not collect the feedback forms from the feedback givers.

 Step 4 – The Medical Education Resource Centre (MERC) of the PGIM will collate the feedback received by a particular trainee and send the Board of Study copies of the analysis.
 You as the trainer can choose to provide feedback to the trainee depending on the analysis.